Building safety with a young personBack to top

 - reducing the harm associated with their substance use

-- longer-term behaviour change that reduces their vulnerability such as specialist AOD therapy.
+- longer-term behaviour change that reduces their vulnerability such as specialist alcohol and other drugs therapy.

 - improving their wellbeing and resilience